Barack Obama: Congress 'most productive' in decades

 "It's fair to say that this has been the most productive post-election period we've had in decades," Mr Obama told reporters.
-"It comes on the heels of the most productive two years that we've had in generations."'Victory for the people'
+"It comes on the heels of the most productive two years that we've had in generations."

 Mr Obama declined a reporter's invitation to gloat.